Perlite! The popcorn of the soil additives. It is not only a staple in most potting soils, this volcanic rock has many more applications.

 Perlite v.s. vermiculite

-While both are inorganic, inert and lightweight.
-There are a couple differences to the two.
+While both are inorganic, inert, and lightweight.
+There are a couple of differences between the two.
 Simply put, vermiculite holds more water and has a slightly higher lower PH than perlite.
-For most plants perlite will be the best option, but for water-loving plants like alocasia vermiculite is better.
+For most plants, perlite is the best option, but for water-loving plants like Alocasia vermiculite may be better.
 More on vermiculite can be read here.

 Is perlite harmful?

-Our perlite is cleaned from dust, as we do the above process for you.
-Beware that there might be a small bit left, but nowhere near regular perlite.
+Our perlite is cleaned from dust as we do the above process for you.
+Beware that there might be a small bit left, but nowhere near regular, uncleaned perlite.